There are oodles of benefits to family meal prep and planning, especially for busy moms.

 Clean all produce after you unpack your groceries.

 I know.
 I know.
 It’s the last thing you want to do after you’ve spent an hour at the grocery store.
 But if you’re reading this, you want to cut corners on busy weekdays, right?

 Toss your colander in the sink, roll up your sleeves, and start rinsing.

 Prep anything that may be time-consuming later on.
 Boil eggs, brown meat, peel/cut veggies, etc. This is my least favorite weekend chore, but I’m always glad I did it when I’m pressed for time on weeknights.

 My kids get raw vegetables in their school lunch boxes.
-On Sunday, I peel and/or cut carrots, celery, cauliflower, and red peppers, and I put them in glass storage containers in the refrigerator.
-This makes it easy to grab veggies when I’m packing lunches on weekdays.
-The veggies make for good “snack traps” too (more on that in a bit…).
+On Sunday, I peel and/or cut carrots, celery, cauliflower, and red peppers and put them in the refrigerator in glass storage containers.
+This makes it easy to grab veggies when packing lunches on weekdays.
+The veggies also make for good “snack traps” (more on that in a bit…).

-For lunches, I send whole fruit (apples, bananas, peaches, nectarines, etc.).
+I send whole fruit (apples, bananas, peaches, nectarines, etc.) for lunches.
 If I purchase berries, grapes, or melons, I’ll slice those up and store them in the refrigerator with the veggies.